 When is the best time to take the ovulation test?

 One mistake women make is assuming they can use the first-morning urine, which is recommended for pregnancy but not for an ovulation test.
 This can easily make you miss the LH surge, not identifying the fertile window.

 The best time to start collecting urine samples for ovulation tests is between 10 a.m. and 8:10 p.m.
-Studies have shown that the levels of luteinizing hormone in most women are highest during this time of the day.
+Studies have shown that the levels of luteinising hormone in most women are highest during this time.
 If you test using your first urine in the morning, you will miss the LH surge since the hormone is deficient in the morning, whether you are ovulating or not.

 How to conduct the ovulation test

 One unique thing you will notice with our ovulation strip tests is that they are simple and easy to use.
 Here are the basic steps you should follow to get reliable results.